costoffreedom/costoffreedom-book/book/epilogue/andromeda-report-gliese-832-c-expedition.md

 <blockquote>
   <p>Andromeda species have a core organ, a component used to store a
     high concentration of intelligence and the common knowledge of the species.
-It's a shared source that every individual can acccess to instantly exchange knowledge.
+It's a shared source that every individual can access to instantly exchange knowledge.
 Decision-making is also generated though this part of the organ while connected with external information and other useful resources.
 Since this part of the organ